Module 1 Exercises

 When you hit enter, the computer seems to pause for a moment, and then it shows you the command prompt again.
 How do we know if anything happened?
 Generally, when working at the command prompt, no news is good news.
 There are two ways you can check to see if the new file

-at the command line.
-This 'lists' - ls - all the files in the directory.
+This lists — ls — all the files in the directory.
 How do you know what directory you're in?
 You can use the

 Let's take a look inside that new file you created.
-There is a text editor that you can use, called 'nano'.
-Type:
+There is a text editor that you can use, called Nano.

 $ nano dhbox-work-today.md

-In Nano, with your file open, make a header (use
+In Nano, with your file open, make a header (remember to use

 y, then when it asks you for the file name, hit enter.